Soutine | Grand Café Dining by Regent’s Park

 His eponymous restaurant, meanwhile, is the seventh restaurant from the reigning monarchs of Grand Café revival, Corbin & King.

-Settled into a large Edwardian building on a corner of St. John’s Wood High Street, Soutine is a more casual, laissez-faire offering than some of their other, more opulent eateries like The Wolseley and Brasserie Zédel.
+Settled into a large Edwardian building on a corner of St. John’s Wood High Street, a stone’s throw from Regent’s Park, Soutine is a more casual, laissez-faire offering than some of their other, more opulent eateries like The Wolseley and Brasserie Zédel.
 A central cocktail and coffee bar commands the front room, a little slice of the continent with a multitude of vintage posters, autographs and paintings lining the laquered cherry panelled walls.
 Hugging the pavement outside are tables and benches for people-watching with a cup of coffee; while the back room, with its skylight, art nouveau motifs and fringed lamps, is the spot for dinner à deux.

 The food at Soutine is staunchly French in character, with brasserie-style comfort food the order of the day.
 In the morning, you can perch at the bar for pastries, omelettes and eggs with caviar, or commandeer a whole booth at the weekend for a feast of potato rosti with double-fried eggs; pancakes; and Croque Monsieurs.
 And by night, you can whisper sweet French nothings (by saying ‘rien, rien‘) over oysters, buttery globe artichoke and snails; before tucking into veal escalopes, confit duck, steak frites or coq au Riesling to share.